-A Secretarial Compliance Report for the financial year ended 31st March, 2021 on compliances of all applicable SEBI Regulations and circulars/ guidelines issued thereunder, was obtained from Ms. Kamlesh Gupta, Company Secretary, Secretarial Auditor and submitted to the stock exchange.
+A Secretarial Compliance Report for the financial year ended 31st March, 2022 on compliances of all applicable SEBI Regulations and circulars/ guidelines issued thereunder, was obtained from Ms. Kamlesh Gupta, Company Secretary, Secretarial Auditor, and submitted to the stock exchange.

-17.4 INTERNAL AUDITORS
+17.5 INTERNAL AUDITORS

 M/s.
-Pardeep Sharma & Associates, Chartered Accountants, (Registration No. 029181N), Delhi have been appointed as internal auditors of the Company for the financial year 2020-21 to perform the functions of internal audit of the Company.
+Rajeev Pankaj and Associates, Chartered Accountants (Registration No. 033717N), continue to be the Internal Auditors of the Company to perform the functions of internal audit.

-17.5 COST AUDITORS
+17.6 COST AUDITORS

-On the recommendations of Audit Committee, M/s HMVN & Associates, Cost Accountants (Firm Registration No.000290) have been appointed as the Cost Auditors to audit the cost accounts of the Company relating to Milk Powder for the financial years 2021-22.
+On the recommendations of Audit Committee, M/s HMVN & Associates, Cost Accountants (Firm Registration No.000290) have been appointed as the Cost Auditors to audit the cost accounts of the Company relating to Milk Powder for the financial years 2022-23.